JonRojas/intro_to_html_css/readme.md

 </html>
 ```

 Again, nothing's changed.
 What kind of information do you think would go in the head?
-(ST-WG)

 ```html
 <!DOCTYPE html>